 Straitjacket Fits were certainly one out of the box, a lightning-in-a-bottle rock band that turned the Dunedin Sound jangle on its ear.
 Evolving into one of the leading lights of Flying Nun in the late 1980s and early 1990s, they signed to major US label Arista Records, a move that promised to take them into the stratosphere of indie rock-dom, but didn’t – a move that in hindsight jarred with the band’s aesthetic.
-Straitjacket Fits are still beloved in New Zealand, with founding member, songwriter, and vocalist Shayne Carter considered an alternative rock deity and figurehead to this day.
+Straitjacket Fits are still beloved in New Zealand, with founding member, songwriter, and vocalist Shayne Carter considered an alternative rock figurehead to this day.

 Read the Straitjacket Fits story part 1 here

 Read the Straitjacket Fits story part 2 here